 My teaching experience shapes my research philosophy: I believe that understanding students is paramount to any pedagogical strategies to create effective, equitable, and inclusive science learning.
 However, teachers usually struggle with effective assessment practices, especially those targeting the NGSS learning goals.
-I thus focus my research on developing and using assessment to help teachers better understand their students.
+I thus focus my research on developing and using innovative assessment to help teachers better understand their students.
 My ultimate goal is improving equitable and inclusive science education via valid and innovative assessment so that all students can thrive in sciences.
-Based on this goal, my research interests focus on two areas: (a)The first looks at using innovative assessment to examine complex constructs in science learning and teaching as one means of supporting teachers, approaching the topic through a variety of methodologies and studies. (b) My second research area of interest concerns the application of assessment results in science teaching and learning.
+Based on this goal, my research interests focus on two areas: (a)The first looks at using innovative assessment to examine complex constructs in science learning and teaching as one means of supporting teachers, approaching the topic through a variety of methodologies and technologies such as machine learning. (b) My second research area of interest concerns the application of assessment results in science teaching and learning.
 My research has broadly appeared on high-impact journals such as Journal of Research in Science Teaching (JRST), Studies in Science Education, International Journal of Science Education, Journal of Science Education and Technology (JOST), Research in Science Education, Computers& Education, British Journal of Educational Technology, International Journal of Educational Research, Studies in Educational Evaluation, etc.

 I am serving as the Guest Editor of a Special Issue of JOST: Applying Machine Learning in Science Assessment: Opportunity and Challenge.
 I am also serving on the Editorial Board of JRST and JOST.